-- Do a "dry run" before the interview.
 If possible, go to the location a few days before your interview to see how long it takes, to learn where parking is available, and to see the building.
-This will take one less thing off your mind before the interview.

 Practice the “Tell me about yourself” question.
 Develop a 1-2 minute speech that introduces you, briefly tells about your background and education, and makes 2-3 points that you’ll want to re-visit during the rest of the interview.
-For example, if you had a relevant internship, make sure to introduce it during your 2-minute drill.

 First impressions matter.

-- Arrive 10-15 minutes ahead of time.
+Arrive 10-15 minutes ahead of time.
 This gives you time to go to the restroom one last time to check your hair and clothes and to get to the waiting area in advance.
-When you enter the building where you will be interviewed, consider that the interview has begun.
 Be pleasant and polite to everyone you see.
-You never know who you may be meeting.

 Wrapping it up.

-- Sum up your interest and enthusiasm for the position.
-Let the interviewer know that you want the job.
+Sum up your interest and enthusiasm for the position.

-Make sure to get each interviewer’s business card, and thank the person for the opportunity to interview.
+Make sure to get each interviewer’s business card.

 Reflect on your experience.